-where $\hat{y}^m_n$ is the model prediction and $y^m_n$ is the ground truth.
-Intuitively, if the model is confident with all the examples in this mini batch, we should expect that the average loss $l(m)$ will be very small and skip the training on this mini batch would not cause a big difference on model performance.
-Furthermore, we hypothesize that, for a given text, the words in the text may provide enough clues about the model' confidence level.
-For example, if the model gives high confidence prediction on a similar example, we should expect it to give high-confidence prediction on the current example.
+Let us assume that the whole training set is divided into $M$ mini batches $\mathcal{D}=\{D_m\}_{m=1}^M$ and each mini batch consists of $N$ training examples.
+The training loss for the $m$-th mini batch is defined as: where $\hat{y}^m_n$ is the model prediction and $y^m_n$ is the ground truth.
+Intuitively, if the model is confident with all the examples in this mini batch, we should expect that the average loss $l(m)$ will be very small, and skipping the training on this mini batch would not cause a big difference in model performance.
+The strategy of skipping individual examples allows for a more granular level of impact control.
+Furthermore, we hypothesize that, for a given input sentence, the words in the sentence may provide enough clues about the model's confidence level.
+For example, if the model gives high confidence prediction on a group of words, we should expect it to show high confidence in sentences having the same words.

-We address the following design questions: \begin{myitemize} \item How to skip the backward pass of a mini batch \emph{with} its training loss? \item Furthermore, how to skip a mini batch \textit{without} calculating its training loss, which will further eliminate the forward computation on the data? \item How to answer the two questions above in an efficient, automatic manner? \end{myitemize}
+We address the following design questions: \begin{myitemize} \item How to select mini batches and skip their backward passes, given their training loss? \item Furthermore, how to select mini batches and skip their forward passes, \textit{without} calculating their training losses? \item How to realize the two above mechanisms in an efficient, automatic manner? \end{myitemize}

-\subsection{Three-stage Training}
+\subsection{Three-stage training}

-The proposed algorithm consists of three consecutive stages; the dataflow of each stage is shown in Figure~\ref{fig:workflow}.
-Throughout the process, the warm-up stage (stage 0) estimates a loss threshold for selecting mini batches; then the first stage (stage 1) filters out mini batches by referring to the estimated threshold, meanwhile use the filtering results to train a meta predictor on whether a mini batch is training-worthy; eventually the second stage (stage 2) uses the meta predictor to filter out some mini batches without explicitly calculating the forward loss.
-Each stage requires supervision in earlier stages to become effective, but it is more efficient than the former.
+Our proposed algorithm consists of three consecutive stages; the dataflow of each stage is shown in Figure~\ref{fig:workflow}.
+Throughout the process: stage 0 warms up training and estimates a loss threshold for selecting mini batches; stage 1 filters out mini batches by referring to the estimated threshold, meanwhile using the filtering results to train a meta predictor; stage 2 uses the meta predictor to filter out mini batches without explicitly calculating their forward losses.
+Each stage requires supervision in earlier stages to become effective but is more efficient than the former.

-\paragraph{Stage 0: estimating loss threshold} This stage warms up the model training and automatically derives the loss threshold $L_{low}$.
-For each mini batch, the algorithm runs both the forward step for computing the training loss and the backward step for gradient update.
-By training with a few mini batches, the loss threshold can be estimated by the moving average of the previous training losses,